 While you don’t want to make these highly processed foods the cornerstone of your diet, including them in moderation will help you reach your calorie goals while still allowing you to enjoy the foods you love.

 What about supplements?

-There are a few key supplements that can help you on your lean bulk journey.
+A few key supplements can help you on your lean bulk journey.
 These include:

-– Protein powder: A protein supplement can help you reach your daily protein goals, especially if you are having trouble getting enough from food sources alone.
+- Protein powder: A protein supplement can help you reach your daily protein goals, especially if you have trouble getting enough from food alone.
 Read more about whey protein powder vs plant-based protein powder.

 While supplements can be helpful, they should not be relied on as the only source of nutrients.
 The best way to get all the nutrients you need is through a well-rounded diet that includes whole foods.